 Internet Scavenger Hunt

 We all have weird corners of the internet we return to over and over, like Gollum gazing at his precious.
-There’s nothing more exciting during a second date than discovering your compatibility with another person.
-Build an internet scavenger hunt to guide your date through your favorite internet haunts.
+There’s nothing more exciting during a date than discovering your compatibility with another person.
+An excellent second date idea is to conduct an internet scavenger hunt to guide your date through your favorite internet haunts.
 Even if the relationship doesn’t work out, you might find some new favorite sites.

 Watch a Streaming Event Together